Jorge Masvidal: Legal issues

-On March 22, 2022, it was reported that Masvidal had allegedly assaulted UFC rival Colby Covington, whom he had been defeated by at UFC 272 a few weeks prior.
-It is alleged that as Covington was leaving a restaurant, Masvidal ran up on Covington and punched him twice, fracturing one of Covington's teeth and causing an abrasion on his wrist.
-Masvidal was arrested a day after the incident and charged with aggravated battery resulting in great bodily harm and one count of criminal mischief.
-Masvidal surrendered to Miami Beach police and was detained at Turner Guilford Knight Correctional Center on a $15,000 bond; he was later released on conditional release.
+On March 21, 2022, Masvidal physically attacked UFC rival Colby Covington, whom he had been defeated by at UFC 272 a few weeks prior.
+As Covington was leaving a restaurant, Masvidal reportedly ran up to Covington and punched him twice, fracturing one of Covington's teeth and causing an abrasion on his wrist.
+Masvidal was arrested two days after the incident and charged with aggravated battery resulting in great bodily harm and one count of criminal mischief.
+Masvidal surrendered to Miami Beach police and was detained at Turner Guilford Knight Correctional Center on a $15,000 bond; he was later conditionally released.

-Masvidal pleaded not guilty to the charges and he was initially scheduled for arraignment on April 21, 2022.
-On April 21, 2022, a continuance until April 28 was granted after a request from the state attorney's office.
-On April 28, Masvidal was issued a stay away order and the aggravated battery charges were updated after Covington was claimed to have suffered a brain injury from the alleged attack.
-On May 12 status hearing a pre-trial hearing and trial were set to take place on August 17 and August 29, 2022, respectively.
-Subsequently, the hearings and trials were postponed thrice due to joint continuances, first to mid-November, then mid-February 2023 and yet again May 2023.
+Masvidal pleaded not guilty to the charges on April 21, 2022.
+At his arraignment on April 28, Masvidal was issued a stay away order and the aggravated battery charges were updated after Covington said he suffered a brain injury from the attack.
+The hearings and trials were postponed thrice due to joint continuances until May 2023.

+On November 6, 2023, Masvidal pleaded guilty to a misdemeanor battery charge in a Miami-Dade County court, following a plea agreement that resulted in the dismissal of two felony charges stemming the altercation with Covington outside a Miami restaurant in March 2022.
+Masvidal received a sentence equivalent to time already served and was ordered to pay court costs.
+The resolution of this case concluded a legal chapter for Masvidal, who could have faced significant prison time and fines if convicted of the original felony charges.